Ovarian Cancer Stage IIIA

-Drawing of stage IIIA shows cancer inside both ovaries that has spread to (a) lymph nodes behind the peritoneum.
-Also shown is (b) microscopic cancer cells that have spread to the omentum.
+Drawing of stage IIIA shows cancer inside both ovaries that has spread to (a) lymph nodes behind the peritoneum and (b) the omentum.
 The small intestine, colon, fallopian tubes, uterus, and bladder are also shown.

-In stage IIIA, cancer is found in one or both ovaries or fallopian tubes and (a) cancer has spread to lymph nodes in the area outside or behind the peritoneum only, or (b) cancer cells that can be seen only with a microscope have spread to the omentum.
-Cancer may have spread to nearby lymph nodes.
+In stage IIIA, cancer is found in one or both ovaries or fallopian tubes and (a) cancer has spread to lymph nodes behind the peritoneum only, or (b) cancer cells that can be seen only with a microscope have spread to the surface of the peritoneum outside the pelvis, such as the omentum.
+Cancer may have also spread to nearby lymph nodes.

 Anatomy -- Gynecologic

 Cancer Types -- Ovarian Cancer

 Cells or Tissue -- Abnormal Cells or Tissue

 |Creator:||Terese Winslow (Illustrator)|